mattjcurry/Presentations/Concourse/concourse.md

 # Benefits

 - Pipeline definitions were granular and responsible for a single product
-- Smaller batches mean we could build only the product that changed
-- Fail faster when there were breaking Ops Manager API changes
 - Easier management of multiple versions of Ops Manager API
 - Can pull dependencies directly from Pivotal Network through Concourse tasks